-Recommendation: successful study of Physics requires a good understanding of Mathematics, therefore students should be capable of at least the Mathematics 2 Unit course
+Recommendation: successful study of Physics requires a strong understanding of Mathematics, therefore it is recommended that students be proficient at 5.3 Mathematics from Stage 5 (selecting Advanced Mathematics or above in Year 11)

 The Physics course involves the study of matter and its motion through space and time, along with related concepts that include energy and force.
-Physics deals with the study of phenomena on scales of space and time - from nuclear particles and their interactions up to the size and age of the Universe.
+Physics deals with the study of phenomena on scales of space and time from nuclear particles and their interactions up to the size and age of the Universe.
 This allows students to better understand the physical world and how it works, appreciate the uniqueness of the Universe, and participate in navigating and influencing the future.